 Restaurant TWENTY-TWO is a must-visit when you come to Cambridge, and if you are local and haven’t been yet, I can highly recommend booking yourself in for lunch or dinner.
 Keep an eye out for their special dinners, which they organise regularly.

 Mark Poynton at the Cambridge Cookery School

 Mark Poynton is a well-known chef in Cambridge.
 The previous protegee of Daniel Clifford from Midsummer House achieved a Michelin Star at Alimentum, which unfortunately closed now.

 Following on from our series of successful events last year, Mark Poynton is taking over the Cambridge Cookery School every Friday and Saturday evening.
 He offers two distinctly different concepts, which change weekly.
-On Friday evening he serves a 3-course à la carte menu and on Saturday evening, an elegant tasting menu.
+On Friday evening, he serves a 3-course à la carte menu and an elegant tasting menu on Saturday evening.
 With Mark running service in the open cookery school, the experience is like a chef’s table where you can see him at work and can chat to him.

 vanderlyle on Mill Road

-So you thought you have encountered now all the hurdles.
+So you thought you have now encountered all the hurdles.
 Not quite!
 There is only a name and booking page on their website.
 No information about the type of food or chefs.
 Then you try to book and find out that the first free table is in 3 months.
-How in earth did they achieve their fame so quickly?
+How on earth did they achieve their fame so quickly?

 Restaurant Cotto at the Gonville Hotel

 In 2016, Ruth and Hans took the opportunity to relocate their restaurant Cotto to the newly refurbished Gonville Hotel, which is aiming to be one of the top hotels in Cambridge.